Intiorko Hill

-Intiorko Hill is located at Ciudad Nueva District in Tacna Department, located in southern Peru.
-At 780 metres above sea level, the stone used for the construction of the Tacna Cathedral, the Parabolic Arch and the Tacna Prefecture comes from the hill.
+Intiorko, also known as the Alto de la Alianza (lit.
+'Hill of the Alliance'), is a 780-m.a.s.l. hill located in Tacna, Peru.
+An important landmark of the city, its stone has been used for the construction of many of its landmarks, such as the Cathedral, the Parabolic Arch and the Prefecture.

+The hill is the site of the Alto de la Alianza Monumental Complex, a museum that commemorates the eponymous battle (itself named after the hill's plateau), and the Santísima Cruz Del Cerro Intiorko, a chapel and a place of pilgrimage during Holy Week.

+Etymology

+Intiorko (or Inti Urqu), from Inti (The Inca sun god) and Urqu (Hill), is a Quechua name, translated to Spanish as Alto del Sol (Hill of the Sun).
+The hill and its plateau are also known as the Alto de la Alianza (Campo de la Alianza) since May 16, 1880, at the initiative of Bolivian general Juan José Pérez.

+History

+The hill, which overlooks the city, was renamed to the 'Hill of the Alliance' (Alto de la Alianza) on May 16, 1880, at the initiative of Bolivian general Juan José Pérez.
+Ten days later, it would be the site of a large-scale battle during the War of the Pacific.

-On September 19, 1901, the Crypt of the Heroes was erected by the Chilean administration to honour their dead during the War of the Pacific.
+On September 19, 1901, the Crypt of the Heroes was erected by the Chilean administration to honour their dead during the conflict.

-On the hill are the Santísima Cruz Del Cerro Intiorko chapel, which is a place of pilgrimage during Holy Week, as well as the Alto de la Alianza Monumental Complex on its plateau, remembering the eponymous battle that occurred on May 26, 1880.

 Geography

-The Intiorko hill has old rock falls at its bottom, where homes have also been built.
+The hill has old rock falls at its bottom, where homes have also been built.
 On the slopes of the hill, you can see suspended blocks that could give way to a seismic movement.
 In order to prevent possible landslides, the inhabitants of the area have built retaining walls and other structures without technical advice, which represents risks "constructed" by the population themselves.

 These findings highlight the importance of conducting geological assessments in risk areas, such as in Intiorko, to identify and mitigate existing geological hazards.
 Recommendations derived from a 2017 study could include additional security measures, technical advice for the construction of containment structures and raising public awareness about the risks associated with locating homes in geologically unstable areas.